microsoft/semantic-kernel/docs/decisions/0049-agents-assistantsV2.md

 ## Context and Problem Statement

 Open AI has release the _Assistants V2_ API.
 This builds on top of the V1 _assistant_ concept, but also invalidates certain V1 features.
-In addition, the _dotnet_ API that supports _Assistant V2_ features is entirely divergent on the `Azure.AI.OpenAI.Assistants` SDK.
+In addition, the _dotnet_ API that supports _Assistant V2_ features is entirely divergent on the `Azure.AI.OpenAI.Assistants` SDK that is currently in use.

 ### Open Issues
 - **Tool Constraints:** In Progress